- Code BIOL3203

 Enrolment places are limited as practicals are based on small group activities.
 Entry will be merit-based.
 This course will be of interest to students in areas covering plant sciences, biosciences, cell and molecular biology and organismal biology.

-To register interest in this course for Summer Session, please fill in an expression of interest form.
-Application will be opened early in October and closed mid December.
+To register interest in this course for Winter Session, please fill in an expression of interest form.
+Applications will open mid March and close mid May.

-Students will be notified of the outcome in January.
+Students will be notified of the outcome in early June.

 - Research Essay (25) [LO 1,2,3,6]